 You avoid conflict at all costs

 All relationships have disagreements.
-When you avoid your emotions, it builds up until you blow up but never get to what is bothering you.
+When you avoid facing your emotions, it builds up until you blow up, but that doesn’t address what is really bothering you.
 You utilize passive-aggressive techniques when you are sad or angry.
 Your grievances remain unspoken and unresolved.

-All of these situations can be you, your spouse or both.
+All of these situations can apply to you, your spouse or both of you.
 Emotional neglect often starts in childhood.
-When parents neglect you, you do not learn to develop emotional attachments.
+When parents neglect children, they do not learn to develop emotional attachments.